ma-lacroix/ams-highschool-selector/README.md

-## Amsterdam High School Selector
+## Amsterdam High School Selector Helper

 Helps fetch some general information about high schools around the city of Amsterdam such as enrolment, programs, types and such.
-The app produces a CSV file for you.
+The app produces a CSV file for you that will hopefully help you find the right school for your children.

+Use at your own discretion.
+Remember that AI does make mistakes, so take some time to validate the output produced.

 To use this app:
 1. Clone the repo